Nadil-Dulnidu/roadmate-server/README.md

 The combination of MySQL and Spring Boot ensures reliable backend operations and long-term platform stability.

+#### Storage Service (AWS S3)

+The platform uses Amazon S3 (Simple Storage Service) to store and manage all vehicle images uploaded by admins.
+S3 provides highly scalable, secure, and durable object storage, making it ideal for handling media files in production-grade applications.

+* **Optimized for Large Files:** Perfect for image storage, S3 is built to efficiently handle large objects and high-volume media requests without affecting backend performance.
+* **Scalable Storage:** Automatically scales without requiring infrastructure management, making it ideal for growing platforms with increasing vehicle listings.
+* **Secure Access Control:** Using IAM roles, pre-signed URLs, and bucket policies, S3 ensures secure upload and retrieval of images.
+Only authorized services or users can store or access vehicle images.

+The integration of S3 ensures efficient image handling while reducing backend load and improving overall frontend performance when displaying vehicle images.

 ### Key Features of the Software

 #### Vehicle Listing & Search